-Pacific Entertainment Corporation ("we", "us", "our" or the "Company") provides music-based products which we believe are entertaining, educational and beneficial to the well-being of infants and young children under our Baby Genius brand.
-We create, market and sell children's DVDs, CD music and book products in the United States by distribution at wholesale to retail stores and outlets.
-We license the use of our brands, both domestically and internationally, to others to manufacture, market and sell products based on our characters and brand, whereby we receive advances and royalties.
+Genius Brands International, Inc. ("we", "us", "our" or the "Company"), formerly known as Pacific Entertainment Corporation, provides music-based products which we believe are entertaining, educational and beneficial to the well-being of infants and young children under our brands, including Baby Genius.
+We create, market and sell children's DVDs, CD music and book products in the United States by distribution at wholesale to retail stores and outlets and direct to consumers through various "deal for a day" sites.
+We also license the use of our brands, both domestically and internationally, to others to manufacture, market and sell products based on our characters and brand, whereby we receive advances and royalties.